‘Godfather of AI’ quits Google and gives terrifying warning

 ‘Godfather of AI’ quits Google and gives warning about the future of technology

 Geoffrey Hinton worked at Google for more than a decade and developed technology that paved the way for current AI systems such as ChatGPT.
-But he had decided to quit the company so that he could sound the alarm about the dangers of artificial intelligence.
+However, the tech expert has since quit the company so that he could sound the alarm about the dangers of artificial intelligence.

 He told The New York Times that he regrets the work he contributed to the field.
 “I console myself with the normal excuse: If I hadn’t done it, somebody else would have,” he said.